danielbh/danielhollcraft.com/ui/src/pages/portfolio/projects/danielhollcraft-website/danielhollcraft-website.md

 platform: Web,
 ---

-Created the second version of my personal website using the Gatsby static website builder framework.
+Created the second version of my personal website using the Gatsby.js.